OutSystems/docs-product/src/managing-the-applications-lifecycle/monitor-and-troubleshoot/logging/views-and-tables.md

 ## The types of the platform logs in the database

-Log information reflects the lifecycle of accesses to applications by end-users or external systems.
+Log information reflects the lifecycle of accesses to applications by end users or external systems.
 Because of that, there are two log types.

 ### Top-level logs